Everdend’s Top Brokerage Picks

 Selecting the right brokerage is an important first step in any dividend investing journey.
 The chosen brokerage determines available investment options, associated fees, and access to tools for building and monitoring dividend portfolios.

-This guide evaluates all five of Everdend’s Top Brokerage Picks for dividend investors: Robinhood, M1 Finance, Schwab, Vanguard, and eToro.
+This guide evaluates all five of Everdend’s Top Brokerage Picks for dividend investors: Robinhood, M1 Finance, eToro, Interactive Brokers, and Ally Invest.
 We assess each platform based on the features that matter most to dividend-focused investors, from DRIP options to specialized dividend screening tools.

 Quick Selection Guide